adam-p/yesterday-i-learned/random.md

 ![Monkey Tacos (xkcd)](https://imgs.xkcd.com/comics/im_so_random.png)

+1. A solar eclipse looks like a [vague dark spot](http://time.com/4908949/total-solar-eclipse-space-view/) from space.
+1. I think [Nicholas Winton](https://www.youtube.com/watch?v=6_nFuJAF5F0) is a pretty cool guy.
+Eh saves Czechoslovakian children from Nazis and doesn't afraid of anything.
+1. The official Keepass supports [a lot of plugins](http://keepass.info/plugins.html#otpkeyprov).
+1. Russia and Kazakhstan share +7 for the calling code.
+1. [USS John S McCain](https://en.wikipedia.org/wiki/USS_John_S._McCain_%28DDG-56%29) is an Arleigh Burke-class destroyer named after  John McCain Sr., and John McCain Jr., the grandfather and father of [John McCain III](https://en.wikipedia.org/wiki/John_McCain), the person we call John McCain; that John McCain [*of course*](http://heavy.com/news/2017/07/john-mccain-kids-family-children-daughter-meghan-adopted-mother/) has another son called John McCain IV, and that fourth dude is 31 right now, so we don't know if he's making a John McCain V.
+1. Hydrocortisone cream works [everywhere except the face.](http://www.nhs.uk/chq/Pages/868.aspx?CategoryID=73) Face skin will [wrinkle](https://www.drbaileyskincare.com/info/blog/how-long-is-it-safe-to-use-cortisone-on-the-face) and the cornea will be thinned.
+1. A redditor /u/gryff42 once achieved double meta karma by first posting a picture of a dog, [have Alexis talk about it on Jimmy's show](https://www.youtube.com/watch?v=3vzkw2zD7gE), have his weird "release the cocken, my friends" comment shown on screen, *and then* [post a TIFU](https://www.reddit.com/r/tifu/comments/6r3xyb/tifu_by_having_my_reddit_history_revealed_by/) about that extra karma, about that extra karma.
+1. "Buzz lightyear was in denial of being a toy but still froze when humans were around??" - [meirl](https://www.reddit.com/r/meirl/comments/6qvl9a/meirl/)
+1. The emoji [🙏](https://emojipedia.org/person-with-folded-hands/) is both "high five" and "praying hands".
+So if you tweet about "my grandma died 🙏" [it can get confusing](https://i.redd.it/ix769by3nugz.jpg).
+1. [14](https://en.wikipedia.org/wiki/Fourteen_Words) refers to the fourteen words "We must secure the existence of our people and a future for white children," or another fourteen words "Because the beauty of the White Aryan woman must not perish from the earth."
+Much simpler, the 88 that follows is just "Heil Hitler", because H is the eighth letter.
+1. "Je reviens en trois jours, ne te laves pas." - Napoleon.
+1. Some (most?) ships have [clear view screens](https://en.wikipedia.org/wiki/Windscreen_wiper#Bladeless_alternatives) instead of wipers.
+The outside of the two-layer window spins at high speeds, removing the rain without a wiper blade.
+1. The [ideal weight](https://en.wikipedia.org/wiki/Human_body_weight) is apparently 170~180 lbs for an adult male of some standard height.
+1. Just because an apartment building says it has a gym, it doesn't mean it has a good gym.
+1. [Doubly-landlocked](https://en.wikipedia.org/wiki/Landlocked_country#Doubly_landlocked) countries are landlocked by landlocked countries.
+There are currently only two countries in this category: Liechtenstein and Uzbekistan.
+1. Dead people don't see ads.
+1. Red scotch brite is coarser than green scotch brite is coarser than blue scotch brite.
+1. There is a German saying "I'm too poor to buy cheap" "Ich bin zu arm, um billig zu kaufen"
+1. "In general, a [swollen battery](https://www.tekrevue.com/swollen-battery/) occurs when the battery’s cells are overcharged."
+Overcharging oxidises the elctrolytes in the cells, turning them into gas.
+1. A US president [once implied](http://www.mirror.co.uk/news/politics/donald-trump-just-suggested-fighting-11007233) wanting to kill muslims with pig blood dipped bullets.
+1. Solar eclipses occur [pretty much anywhere](http://nationaleclipse.com/maps/images/map_usa_21stcentury.png) on the map.
+Any curvature.
+Any direction.
+Toronto might see one in 2024.
+1. At some point, Michelangelo had to make out [David](https://en.wikipedia.org/wiki/David_%28Michelangelo%29)'s peehole.
+1. [Tile's batteries are not user-replaceable.](https://www.amazon.ca/Tile-Combo-Wallet-Finder-4-Pack/dp/B01MF9VQOP/ref=pd_sbs_107_1?_encoding=UTF8&psc=1&refRID=2FA6KEAHKFDTCX7H1ZDK) But [it's just a CR-2032.](https://www.youtube.com/watch?v=k-BTStjaxgw) So why don't they let you replace it yourself?
+Because it would break the waterproofing?
+No!
+Because fuck you, that's why.
 1. [At least two solar and two lunar eclipses happen every year](https://www.android.com/eclipse/), but most of them are not spectacular enough to be called eclipses.
 1. [Donald Trump is the first president since Polk (1845 ~ 1849) to not have a white house pet.](https://www.thoughtco.com/white-house-pets-4144590)
 1. In a very glitchy way, one-handed mode is shipped with Android 6.0 using the [`wm overscan`](https://forum.xda-developers.com/u/tasker-tips-tricks/guide-hold-swipe-home-button-to-enable-t3330353) command.